swfiua/gotu/doc/gotu.rst

 bias: we only see a source blue shifted for a small, finite time of the infinite time it is visible to us.

-lHence our observations are dominated by red-shifted sources and we consequently mis-interpret the small sample of blue-shifted signals, such as gamma-ray bursts.
+Hence our observations are dominated by red-shifted sources and we mis-interpret the small sample of blue-shifted signals, such as gamma-ray bursts.

 Growing evidence that the big bang is a mistake is presented.
 Fully formed spiral galaxies are visible in the Hubble deep field, just a